 For more, see our in-depth guide on where to position Parlor palms in the home for optimal care and Feng Shui benefits.

 Parlor palms make a beautiful addition to any room.
-They’re low maintenance nature means they tolerate a range of growing conditions, including temperature and humidity.
+Their low-maintenance nature means they tolerate a range of growing conditions, including temperature and humidity.
 In most cases, just do your best to keep your Parlor palm plants between 60 and 85 degrees F and 40 to 60 percent humidity, and they’ll thrive.